shibichakkaravarthy/100DaysOfCode/log.md

 Today's Progress: improved UI using tables and CSS selectors.
 Created tables in database for bill history and sold items.

 **Link to work:**Clone my repository into your Computer and run 'npm install' and then 'npm start'.

+### Day 11: February 18, 2019
+Today's Progress: Tried to Add Billed Items to the tables in the database.

+Thoughts: The toughest task will look like the easiest task in devops.

+**Link to work:**Clone my repository into your Computer and run 'npm install' and then 'npm start'

+### Day 12: February 19, 2019
+Today's Progress: Tired of the error and trials with all methods and transaction in db.
+So going to skip it and move on to the next task.

+Thoughts: The toughest task will look like the easiest task in devops.

+**Link to work:**Clone my repository into your Computer and run 'npm install' and then 'npm start'

+### Day 13: February 20, 2019
+Today's Progress: Created Expense List UI and created a Table for it in the Database.

+**Link to work:**Clone my repository into your Computer and run 'npm install' and then 'npm start'

+### Day 14: February 21, 2019
+Today's Progress: created an Add Expense Button and Added Functions to it.

+Thoughts: The toughest task will look like the easiest task in devops.

+**Link to work:**Clone my repository into your Computer and run 'npm install' and then 'npm start'

+### Day 15: February 22, 2019
+Today's Progress: According to the rule of this challenge, One can take a day off for every two weeks.
+Due to extreme pressure from my Business side, I took a day off!

+**Link to work:**Clone my repository into your Computer and run 'npm install' and then 'npm start'

+### Day 16: February 23, 2019
+Today's Progress: Created Alert Popups for Success on Add Product page.

+**Link to work:**Clone my repository into your Computer and run 'npm install' and then 'npm start'

+### Day 17: February 24, 2019
+Today's Progress: Created some styles and colours for Success and Error Popups on Add Product Page

+Thoughts: The Most complicated looking Problem will be solved with a very simple solution.

+**Link to work:**Clone my repository into your Computer and run 'npm install' and then 'npm start'